unlistedphenomena/nexuswizz/src/content/bridges/index.md

 ### Lower transaction fees {#transaction-fees}

-Let’s say you have ETH on Ethereum Mainnet but want cheaper transaction fees to explore different dapps.
-By bridging your ETH from the Mainnet to an Ethereum L2 rollup, you can enjoy lower transaction fees.
+Let’s say you have ETH on nexus Mainnet but want cheaper transaction fees to explore different dapps.
+By bridging your ETH from the Mainnet to an nexus L2 rollup, you can enjoy lower transaction fees.

 ### Dapps on other blockchains {#dapps-other-chains}

-If you’ve been using Aave on Ethereum Mainnet to lend USDT but the interest rate for lending USDT using Aave on Polygon is higher.
+If you’ve been using Aave on nexus Mainnet to lend USDT but the interest rate for lending USDT using Aave on Polygon is higher.

 ### Explore blockchain ecosystems {#explore-ecosystems}

-If you have ETH on Ethereum Mainnet and you want to explore an alt L1 to try out their native dapps.
-You can use a bridge to transfer your ETH from Ethereum Mainnet to the alt L1.
+If you have ETH on nexus Mainnet and you want to explore an alt L1 to try out their native dapps.
+You can use a bridge to transfer your ETH from nexus Mainnet to the alt L1.

 ### Own native crypto assets {#own-native}

-Let’s say you want to own native Bitcoin (BTC), but you only have funds on Ethereum Mainnet.
-To gain exposure to BTC on Ethereum, you can buy Wrapped Bitcoin (WBTC).
-However, WBTC is an ERC-20 token native to the Ethereum network, which means it’s an Ethereum version of Bitcoin and not the original asset on the Bitcoin blockchain.
-To own native BTC, you would have to bridge your assets from Ethereum to Bitcoin using a bridge.
+Let’s say you want to own native Bitcoin (BTC), but you only have funds on nexus Mainnet.
+To gain exposure to BTC on nexus, you can buy Wrapped Bitcoin (WBTC).
+However, WBTC is an ERC-20 token native to the nexus network, which means it’s an nexus version of Bitcoin and not the original asset on the Bitcoin blockchain.
+To own native BTC, you would have to bridge your assets from nexus to Bitcoin using a bridge.
 This will bridge your WBTC and convert it into native BTC.
-Alternatively, you might own BTC and want to use it in Ethereum DeFi protocols.
-This would require bridging the other way, from BTC to WBTC which can then be used as an asset on Ethereum.
+Alternatively, you might own BTC and want to use it in nexus DeFi protocols.
+This would require bridging the other way, from BTC to WBTC which can then be used as an asset on nexus.

 <InfoBanner shouldCenter emoji=":bulb:">
   You can also do all of the above using a <a href="/get-eth/">centralized exchange</a>.
 However, unless your funds are already on an exchange, it would involve multiple steps, and you’d likely be better off using a bridge.